pandas-dev/pandas/doc/source/io.rst

    read_excel('path_to_file.xls', 'Sheet1', parse_cols=2)

-If `parse_cols` is a list of integers, then it is assumed to be the file column indices to be parsed.
+If `usecols` is a list of integers, characters, or both, then it is assumed to be the file column indices to be parsed.

 .. code-block:: python